 The same idea may apply if I notice them at a craft show.
 One piece may draw me over but if the display props, the way the vendor is dressed, signage, etc. has a different feel than the piece I love, it’s unlikely I’ll stick around long enough to buy.

 On the other hand, if I head to BUSINESS B’s website and see the style of it is in line with the piece of jewelry I love, I’m going to click around.

-They may carry the “classic” style into their sales channel (website) by using a classic-styled font, black, white and grey colors, or they may even use a model who has similar hair, makeup, and style as Jennifer Aniston.
+They may carry the “classic” style into their website by using a classic-styled font, black, white, and grey colors, or they may even use a model who has similar hair, makeup, and style as Jennifer Aniston.

-They could keep the vibe going by photographing their pieces worn with jeans and a classic white t-shirt or a classic black dress, as opposed to being worn with trends, office attire, or retro dresses.
-Their product descriptions would paint a picture of how a piece could be worn, where it might be worn, point out the quality of it, etc.
+They could keep the vibe going by photographing their pieces on models wearing jeans and a classic white t-shirt, as opposed to trendy outfits, office attire, or retro dresses.

 Because I like everything I see on their website, from the colors and font to the photos and description, I’m more likely to continue moving forward and become a paying customer.

 Make sure people aren’t thrown off when they leave your marketing platform (such as your Facebook page or Instagram profile) and land on your sales platform (website, Etsy shop, craft show booth, etc.); does it have the same, look, feel, and vibe?